 However, customization options abound to cut down or increase the caffeine content and calories.
 A Grande cup of blonde vanilla latte delivers 150mg of caffeine and 250 calories.

-Almond Milk Honey Flat White
+4. Honey Almond Milk Flat White

-Steamed almond milk is added to espresso and sweetened with a honey blend.
+Steamed almond milk is added to ristretto and sweetened with a honey blend.
 The result is a caffeinated flat white with moderate calories.

 A 16fl oz cup of almond milk honey flat white has 170 calories and 190mg of caffeine.

-Chai Tea Latte
+5. Chai Tea Latte